Professionally Managed by

 NEWPORT BEACH POLICE DEPARTMENT

 NBPD divides the city into four separate areas.
 Each area has an assigned lieutenant, who acts as an area commander.
 Eastbluff is in Area 3, along with Bonita Canyon, Big Canyon, Newport Center, Harbor Cove, Bayside Village, Island Lagoon, Park Newport, Promontory Point, and Balboa Island.
-It is home to the Fashion Island shopping center and the surrounding businesses and hotels in Newport Center.

 Meet our NBPD Area 3 Commander